ivanmota/IgugaChecksumUtility/README.md

 certmgr.msc
 ```

 Then on the folder tree `Personal->Certificates` find the certificate issued to `powershell.igugachecksumutility.local`.
-With the mouse right click, on the `All Tasks -> Export...` menu, then:
+With the mouse right click, click on the `All Tasks -> Export...` menu, then:

 1. Click `Next`
 2. Select `No, do not export the private key` and then click `Next`